Miss K Taylor - Head of Mathematics

 Our A Level results have helped our students move on to excellent universities including Cambridge and Oxford to continue their studies.

 Key Stage 3

-We follow a two-year Key Stage 3 curriculum that aims to give students a good grounding in the basics of mathematics to help them extend their knowledge in later years.
+We follow a two-year Key Stage 3 curriculum which aims to give students a good grounding in the basics of mathematics to help them extend their knowledge in later years.
 The course is broken down into the following components:

-Within each component, students are given opportunities to develop their reasoning and problem solving skills.
+Within each component, students are given opportunities to develop their reasoning and problem-solving skills.

 Key Stage 4